KriVaTri/SolarDelta/README.md

 Changing settings later:
 - Use Configure on the integration to change sensors/strings and scan interval.
 - The Name cannot be changed after initial setup.
-If you need a different name, delete the entry and create a new one, or change its friendly name.
+If you need a different name, delete the entry and create a new one or change its friendly name if you need to keep its stored data.

 Installation:
 - Through HACS: add a custom repository. (https://github.com/KriVaTri/solardelta)